jsdom/webidl2js/README.md

 ## Nonstandard extended attributes

-One non-standard extended attribute is baked in to webidl2js:
+A couple of non-standard extended attributes are baked in to webidl2js:

+### `[WebIDL2JSCallWithGlobal]`

+The `[WebIDL2JSCallWithGlobal]` extended attribute is used on IDL members to pass the  `globalObject` as the first parameter to static operations.

 ### `[WebIDL2JSValueAsUnsupported=value]`